GetBetterPrompts

 Frequently asked questions: better AI video prompts

 Describe your subject and action clearly, then add style (cinematic, documentary), camera movement (dolly, pan, tracking), framing (wide, close-up), lighting (golden hour, studio), and mood.
 Structured prompts with these elements produce more predictable, professional-looking videos.
+Works with Veo 3 and Gemini video generation too.

 Why does camera movement matter in AI video prompts?